longkey1/lnk/README.md

 ```

 **Options:**
-- `--from-remote`: Use remote directory as base for link source paths
+- `--from-remote`: Use remote directory as base for link local paths

 ### Removing Links